Beginning January 18, at 9:00 AM, we will launch Sunday School (Equipping Hour) for all ages as a regular time of teaching and discipleship.

 but still I am not what I once used to be.

-It takes the Spirit of the Almighty to shatter our lofty pride and shut our boastful mouths so that we rest and acquiesce in the truth that the only thing we contribute to our eternal salvation is the sin that made it necessary, nothing more.
+It took the Spirit of the Almighty to shatter our pride, silence our boasting, and bring us to the sobering realization that the only thing we contribute to our salvation is the sin that made our rescue necessary, nothing more.

-For reasons entirely outside of us, reasons that will fuel our eternal praise in glory, we are a hell-deserving people chosen by the sovereign mercy of God the Father, redeemed by the precious blood of God the Son, and regenerated by infinite power of God the Holy Spirit.
-We are not our own, but belong to the Triune God by virtue of the Son's selfless sacrifice in the place of His bride, the church.
-Once we were not a people, but now we are God's people (1 Pet.
+For reasons entirely outside of us—reasons that will fuel songs of praise for all eternity—we are a people who deserve hell, yet have been chosen by the free will and sovereign mercy of God the Father, redeemed by the precious blood of God the Son, and renewed by the life-giving power of God the Holy Spirit.
+We are no longer our own, but belong to Him who loved us and gave His life for us (Gal.
+2:20).
+Once we were not a people, but now we are the people of God (1 Pet.
 2:10).
-Our identity as individual believers, and as a church, is bound up in who God is for us in Jesus Christ and what He's accomplished for us through the work of our Savior.
+Our identity is wrapped up in who God is for us in Christ, and in the glorious gospel of His free grace.

-The God of all grace spoke His death-defying gospel into our deep, dark dungeon of despair and triumphantly led our captive souls to the life, light, and liberty found only in His Son (John 1:4, 8:36).
-And it's God's voice, heard in the Scriptures and through the gospel, that continues to sanctify, strengthen, and satisfy our ransomed souls.
+The God who, in the very beginning, spoke His darkness-scattering light into the world has spoken His death-defying gospel into the dark dungeon of our damnation and despair to triumphantly lead our captive souls into the life, light, and liberty found only in His Son (John 1:4; 8:36).
+And this same voice, heard in the Scriptures and through the preaching of the gospel, will continue to sanctify, strengthen, and satisfy our ransomed souls as we journey toward the Celestial City.

-Isaac Watts, the great hymn writer, attempts to capture the sweetness of God's saving grace that has become our story and song:
+Isaac Watts, the great hymn writer, captures the sweetness of God's saving grace that has become our story and song:

 Plunged in a gulf of dark despair,